 Also http://lcaminoreal.com/cart/index.php?main_page=index&cPath=101_230 has several free patterns and a wide variety of beautiful but easy cross stitch projects for sale.
 The site has many traditional and cute patterns for angels, religious figures, cherubs and pretty much everything else that can be associated with the Catholic religion.

-Here at https://www.patternspatch.com/patterns/ we also have a number of religious cross stitch patterns, Agony in the Garden of Gethsemene is one of ours on the right.
+Here at https://www.patternspatch.com/patterns/ we also have a number of religious cross stitch patterns, Agony in the Garden of Gethsemane is one of ours on the right.

-Any cross stitch pattern based on a religious theme and then gifted to a strong believer will bring tears to the recipients eyes.
-They will treasure it for a lifetime.
-And will be on permanent display so make sure you choose the correct design and stitch it right!
+Any religion-based cross stitch pattern gifted to a strong believer will bring tears to the recipients eyes.
+They will love and treasure it for a lifetime.
+It will almost certainly be on permanent display so make sure you choose the correct design and stitch it right!

 ’til next time – believe in yourself.